FaharasNET

 Share on FacebookShare on Twitter

-Did you know Bitcoin’s tech now tracks diamonds and vaccine shipments?
+Did you know Blockchain now tracks diamonds and vaccine shipments?
 The blockchain network has grown beyond just money.
-It saves the world about $450 billion each year by making things more efficient and cutting out middlemen.
+By making things more efficient and cutting out middlemen, it saves industries an estimated $450 billion annually.

 “Blockchain is the fifth big change in computing,” said tech thinker Don Tapscott.
-It’s changing how we do business in almost every area.
+It’s transforming business models across sectors from finance to healthcare.

-In 2015, I drew a blockchain system on a napkin at a conference.
-It showed how blocks link together through secret codes.
-Today, I’ll explain it in simple terms for you.
+2015 I drew a blockchain system on a napkin at a conference.
+It showed how blocks are chained together using cryptographic hashes.
+Today, I’ll explain it in simple terms.

-At its heart, blockchain is a shared book that keeps track of deals on many computers.
-Each block has a time stamp and links to the last block.
-This makes it hard to change and keeps things honest without a boss.
+At its heart, blockchain is a shared book that tracks deals on many computers.
+Each block includes a timestamp and a cryptographic link to the previous block, making it hard to change and keeping things honest without a boss.

 The coolest blockchain uses are not just about money.
 They help secure supply chains and change how we make deals.
 These uses are changing how digital systems work in many fields.